 “[The plan] goes part-way towards addressing some of the issues but it will still allow levels of water pollution that will continue to kill our freshwater species and threaten our drinking water.
 That’s simply not good enough.”

-Past collaboration with Environment Canterbury during his time on the Waimate District Council and as the town’s mayor left Peter McIlraith with “grave concerns” about the dominance of ECan in provincial areas, particularly due to the appointed commissioners.
+Past collaboration with Environment Canterbury during his time on the Waimate District Council and as the town’s deputy mayor left Peter McIlraith with “grave concerns” about the dominance of ECan in provincial areas, particularly due to the appointed commissioners.

 He was now set to stand for the regional council with promises to hold ECan to account, in both financial transparency and policy formation, and said his track record on the Waimate District Council showed he would “fight for the rights and desires of the people”.

 Mr McIlraith said he believed the science behind many of the council’s plans was “mature enough to base good law and enforcement”.
 He particularly critiqued the “invasive regulation” of the “smoke police and arbitrary rules on log burners”.

 “[This] is evidence of bureaucracy walking all over people’s liberty.”

 He said while he was not a “climate refuter” he did not support the current council’s decision to declare a climate emergency, and opposed the “hysteria and scaremongering” of climate “alarmists”.

 “Science has, in my opinion, never been more compromised by outside influence.
 Both sides have been guilty of sensationalism.”

 Mr McIlraith said Plan Change 7 was “premature but has some good points”, but once technology was at the stage where it showed excessive pollution was occurring, land use needed to change – as long as compensation occurred.